Commenting on an application

 Planning applications - your personal data, our disclaimer and copyright

 Documents submitted, and any comments made, will form part of the background documentation to the planning application, and are evidential information for this legal process.
 In accordance with the requirements of the The Environmental Information Regulations 2004, we publish planning applications and supporting documents on the website as well as making these available for inspection in hard copy.
-You should be aware that address details, including email addresses which form part of the application documentation, will therefore be available online.
+You should be aware that address details form part of the application documentation and will therefore be available online.

-If you are submitting a planning application and wish to avoid your personal email address being accessible within your documents, we suggest you set up a separate email address just for the purposes of the application.
-You can then use the bcc (blind copying) address field to copy emails to your personal email account.
-By using bcc rather than cc (copying) to copy emails to your personal email account, you can ensure that personal email addresses are not visible on the permanent record.
+If you are submitting a planning application and wish to avoid your personal email address being in your documents, we suggest you set up a separate email address just for the application.
+You can then use the bcc (blind carbon copy~) address field to copy emails to your personal email account.
+By using bcc rather than cc (copying) to copy emails to your personal email account, you can make sure that personal email addresses are not visible on the permanent record.

 If you are making a comment, you will need to provide your name and address to us.
 If you don't, your comments will be considered anonymous and your views cannot be taken into account.
-If you wish your personal data to be withheld, we recommend that comments sent by email are included in an attachment without personal information.
-If you send your representation to us by letter, then include your comments on a separate sheet to your personal information.
-Please state clearly on these submissions that you wish your personal data to be withheld.
-In both cases the attachment containing the comments only, will be published on the website.
-Comments submitted via Public Access will be posted on the website shortly after receipt (usually within 48 hours) but personal details will only be redacted when a specific request to do so is received.
+Comments submitted via Public Access will be posted on the website shortly after receipt (usually within 48 hours).

 We reserve the right to withhold from publication on this website any comments or parts of comments not considered suitable for public view for reasons including offensive or personal content.